openpreserve/scape-xcorrsound/ABOUT.md

 -------------------
 xcorrSound consists of four tools:

-* overlap-analysis detects overlaps in two audio files
+* overlap-analysis detects overlap in two audio files
-* sound-match finds occurrences of smaller WAV within a larger WAV
+* waveform-compare compares two audio files and outputs the similarity
-* waveform-compare splits two audio files into equal sized blocks and outputs the correlation for each block
+* sound-match detects occurrences of a smaller audio file (e.g. a jingle) within a larger audio file or an index of audio files
 * sound-index builds an index for sound-match to work within

 ### xcorrSound Demo Site